We explain the strict laws that are in place when it comes to buying and consuming drugs and alcohol in the United Arab Emirates.

 You can obtain both types of licenses from the two authorized retailers, MMI and African + Eastern, upon presentation of your passport.
 While tourists don’t need to pay for their permit, the fee for residents is AED270.
 Each applicant is also issued with a set of guidelines for responsible drinking in Dubai.

 Consuming any sort of alcohol – or being drunk – in a public place is prohibited in the UAE.
 In practice, however, these laws are rarely enforced unless you break another law, or someone complains about your behavior.
 Federal Law Number 3 of 1987 under Article 313 also penalizes anyone who “states openly in a public place that he consumes food or drinks or any other thing that breaks [the] fast during [the] Ramadan period”.
 Anyone who does so may face a fine of up to AED2,000 or a prison term of one month.

 Ramadan is the Islamic holy month; Muslims have to fast during daylight hours, and non-Muslims must avoid eating or drinking anything in public places at these times.
-A similar law penalizes anyone who drinks in the workplace and employers are within their rights to terminate your contact in such a case.
+A similar law penalizes anyone who drinks in the workplace and employers are within their rights to terminate your contract in such a case.

 Finally, a non-Muslim entering the UAE may carry or purchase up to 4 liters of alcohol from duty-free retailers; they must, however, be over the age of 18.
 A resident must be in possession of a liquor license if they want to transfer the beverages to their homes.

 The bottom line is: when it comes to drugs and alcohol in the United Arab Emirates, don’t take any risks.
 Don’t do drugs and get a license for buying and consuming alcohol.